tymyrddin/red-app/source/docs/techniques/ssti.md

-# Template injection (SSTI) techniques
+# Template injection (SSTI)

 Template engines are a type of software used to determine the appearance of a web page.
-Developers often overlook attacks that target these engines, called server-side template injections (SSTIs), yet they can lead to severe consequences, like [remote code execution](../os/rce.md).
+Developers often overlook attacks that target these engines, called server-side template injections (SSTIs), yet they can lead to severe consequences, like [remote code execution](rce.md).
 They have become more common in the past few years.

 * This bug is critical.
 The impact could be an RCE attack, not just in the affected server, but in other hosts on the same network.
 * An SSTI found in an application exposes the application, web server, and network.